Nobles of Amnora

 House Silroth

-The wizard House Silroth revolves around magical cunning.
+The wizards of House Silroth value magical cunning above all else.
 All houses have a few wizards on staff - probably trained in Silroth towers.
 This service does not come cheap, nor are the wizards true allegiance fully known.
-Some houses prefer to hire mages from Siltharel or even the Archivists, but these rarely last very long, as Silroth is keen to keep themselves as the prime purveyor of arcane magic in Amnora.
+Some houses prefer to hire mages from Siltharel or even the Archivists, but these rarely last very long, as House Silroth is keen to keep themselves as the prime purveyor of arcane magic in Amnora.

 House Adhonin